lYcHeeM/ZJImageBrowser/README.md

 * Support landscape orientation;
 * Complement demo project, providing more detail examples;
-* Pre-download images for indexes other than the initial one.
+* Pre-download images for indexes other than the initial one;
+* Dismissed by vertical pan gesture.

 ## License